Bright-ship-it/MautamuTuu/README.md

 ### Ingredients of the food
-Once your recipe has populated, just hover on it and you will see the  `ingredients` of the food you want to prepare :<br><br>
+Once your recipe has populated, just *hover* on it and you will see the  `ingredients` of the food you want to prepare :<br><br>

-### When food you search is unavailable on this app ...
+### When the Food Recipe you are searching is unavailable on this website ...
 The page will remain blank - I've not implemented an error message yet.. : <br><br>

 ## How to Run :